StefanZander/lecture_notes/nzse/ui_design/html/docs/basic_principles.md

 Therefore, when compared to basic usability, __enjoyability plays an essential role in user experience__.
 The extent to which an interactive product is enjoyable to use is referred to as the __product’s hedonic quality__ (Hassenzahl et al., 2000; Hassenzahl, 2001).
 The shift of emphasis from usability to experiential factors has forced researchers to consider what user experience actually is and how to evaluate it (Vermeeren et al., 2010).

-__Important question: How do we measure the queality of user experience?__
+__Important question: How do we measure the quality of user experience?__

 A number of __user experience models__ have been proposed during the past decade (Desmet and Hekkert, 2007; Forlizzi and Battarbee, 2004; Hartmann et al., 2008; Hassenzahl, 2004; Hassenzahl and Tractinsky, 2006; Jordan, 2000).
 Mahlke and Thüring’s (2007) holistic model is one of the most recent and it is building on the previous models and research findings.
 Mahlke and Thüring (2007) distinguish three __user experience components__ which together determine the __user’s overall appraisal__ of a system and influence their future decisions and behavior: